zahlman/entrypoint/README.md

 * `make_parser` - a callable that creates a *parser function* (see "Custom parser functions" and "The default `make_parser`").

 * `name` - the (string) name of the entry point.
 This will be assigned to the `.entrypoint_name` attribute of the function for introspection purposes, and is used by the default parser function to create a command-line usage message for the entry point.
-It is also used for automatic update of `pyproject.toml` (see *"Entrypoint discovery"*).
+It is also used for automatic update of `pyproject.toml` (see *"Discovery tool for entry points"*).
 By default, the function's `__name__` attribute is used.

 * `description` - a description string for the entry point.
 This will be assigned to the `.entrypoint_desc` attribute of the function for introspection purposes, and is used by the default parser function to create a command-line usage message for the entry point.
 By default, the first line of the function's `__doc__` is used, or failing that, an empty string.